-- Check that the coupling is properly aligned and not binding. - The first coupled start up should be with no load.
+- Check the coupling and ensure that all guards and protective devices are installed - Check that the coupling is properly aligned and not binding. - The first coupled start up should be with no load.
 Apply power and verify that the load is a transmitting excessive vibration back to the motor though the coupling or the foundation. should be at an acceptable level. d is not ion.
 Vibration - Run for approximately 1 hour with the driven equipment in an unloaded condition